flowscan/nft-analytics-public-resources/grants.md

 The services must be written in `go`

+Requirements: Knowledge of PostgreSQL and Go

 Allocation: **4,000.00 USD**

 ### GraphQL

 Tasks:
 - Expand our GraphQL service (written in `go`) to add additional queries needed by the front-end team, the service would only need to fetch from an existing `PostgreSQL` database

+Requirements: Knowledge of PostgreSQL, Go, and GraphQL

 Allocation: **2,000.00 USD**